SwikritiT/swaglabs-tests/blog/blog.md

     ✔  All specs passed!
 00:17        9        9        -        -        -
 ```

-The total time for test execution took `17 sec`.
-And the time for the whole CI execution was `1min 40sec` for Cypress.
-The test execution range was from `15-17` sec with `16 sec` average.
+- **Test Execution Time**: The tests took a total of 17 seconds to execute.
+- **Full CI Pipeline Duration**: The complete CI pipeline, including setup and test execution, took 1 minute and 40 seconds.
+- **Execution Time Range**: The test execution time ranged from 15–17 seconds, with an average of 16 seconds.

 ![CI pipline cypress execution](image.png)